Hacker0x01/docs.hackerone.com/docs/programs/response-target-metrics.md

 Time to first response | The elapsed time from report creation to the first public activity on a report.
 The first public activity includes adding a public comment, changing the report state, or changing the report severity.
 Time to triage | The elapsed time from when a report is created to when a report is changed to a triaged state.
 A report can skip the triaged state and move directly to a closed state (e.g. resolved).
 Time to bounty | *(Bounty programs only)* The elapsed time from when a report is triaged to when a bounty is paid.
 Only reports that are eligible for a bounty will be tracked as part of this metric.
 The time to bounty timer will run until the report is either marked as ineligible or closed as a state where it’s not normal to award a bounty (e.g. spam).<br><br><i>Awarding swag in lieu of a bounty won't stop the timer.
 If you only award a report with swag, you must mark the report as ineligible for bounty to stop the timer</i>.
-Time to resolution | The elapsed time between report triaged and report closed.
+Time to resolution | The elapsed time from when a report is created to when a report is closed.
 These  five closed report states will stop the timer: resolved, informative, not applicable, duplicate, and spam.

 All response target times are tracked and reported in business days.
 Business days are defined to be:
 * Monday - Friday